 - UNDP (2008): Business Ethics; Results Based Programme Management, etc.

 2017 – to present UNDP Ukraine Tolerance and Good Will Envoy (Kiev, Ukraine)

 2017 – to present Senior Fellow/Editor-in-Chief, Kennan Focus: Ukraine, Kennan Institute (DC, USA)

-2017 – to present Member, Academic Board, Centre for East European and International Studies (ZOiS, Berlin)
+2017 – to present Member and Vice President, Academic Board, Centre for East European and International Studies (ZOiS, Berlin)

 2015 – to present Member, Supervisory Board, Hromadske TV